(L to R) Mike "Sgrigy" Sgrignoli - weird drums and vocals; Ric "Rhino Boy" Stehman - bass guitar and vocals;

 A Go-To Guys show is literally never the same twice.
 We kinda like that about this band.
 You see, we're constantly tossing out new musical ideas and (to be quite candid) we tend to enjoy the look of disbelief on the faces in the crowd as we jump into a song that they recognize and love...but haven't heard in 30 years.
 Tom Jones and Pink Floyd?
 You get the idea...

-To give GTG an even more unique sound, Hessington plays acoustic guitar all night long while Sgrigy plays those bizarro drums you see on the right.
+To give GTG an even more unique sound, Hessington plays acoustic guitar all night long while Sgrigy stands up and plays those sparkly drums.

 Right from the start, GTG decided that we wanted to perform the coolest songs that we all remembered...but we rarely (if ever) heard a band play.
 So we've carefully compiled a repertoire of material from the 60's to the 80's (with an occasional dip into the 50's and 90's) that's designed to have folks sit up, pay attention and get into it.

 Judging by the reaction of the crowds and those hangin' at the bar, we appear to be on the right track.

 We invite you to join us at our next musical recital.